Have fun, get active and explore Tasmania’s trails and paths on one of our free social rides

 How does it work?

 Tasmanian Members and Friends of Bicycle Network will receive an alert about upcoming Social Rides in each fortnight’s In The Loop bike news email update.
+You can also subscribe HERE to get a fortnightly reminder email.

 If you’re keen to participate in one of our social rides, simply RSVP to the ride event here.
 If you’ve RSVP’ed, we’ll be able to let you know if there are any changes (such as cancellation due to weather).